mattbrothers/guide_to_algorithms/README.md

 *** Under Construction ***

-## 4. Develop a Process for Problem Solving
+## 4. Develop a Process for Problem-Solving

 Read the following 4 points and ask yourself if you ascribe to some or all of these challenges: